 For those of you that have never had it, Korean fried chicken is a totally different beast from a buttermilk fried chicken.
 The wings are not dredged in excessive amounts of flour, so the impossibly crisp exterior appears to be nothing but skin.
 After being double fried, the wings are lightly tossed in a sweet, spicy, garlicky glaze while still hot.
 This caramelizes the sauce on the surface of the chicken, preventing it from seeping in too deep, ruining the crispy shell.
 The resulting wings are fried chicken nirvana; moist savory chicken surrounded by a crackly crisp layer of skin, which incongruously co-exists with a glaze that's the perfect blend of savory, sweet and spicy.

-Together with plenty of lubricant(beer and soju for me), these wings will disappear faster than an unlocked Ferrari in Oakland.
+Together with plenty of lubricant(beer and soju for me), these wings will disappear faster than an unlocked Ferrari in Los Santos.

-- 2 pounds chicken wings wingtips and drumlets
+- 900 grams chicken wings (wingtips and drumlets)

 - 3 tablespoons dark brown sugar